 Emissions from oil and gas wells.

-CMMAP Summer Intership, Colorado State University B.S.
+CMMAP Summer Internship, Colorado State University B.S.
 Meteorology, UNC Charlotte, expected 2016

 Trash burning and air quality